aspose-pdf/Aspose.PDF-Documentation/python-cpp/advanced-operations/encrypt-decrypt/_index.md

 PDF encryption involves scrambling the content of a PDF document using cryptographic algorithms to prevent unauthorized access.
 Encrypted PDF files require a password to open and may have restrictions on actions like printing, copying, and editing.

 - The **User password**, if set, is what you need to provide in order to open a PDF.
 Acrobat/Reader will prompt a user to enter the user password.
-If it’s not correct, the document will not open.
+If it's not correct, the document will not open.
 - The **Owner password**, if set, controls permissions, such as printing, editing, extracting, commenting, etc. Acrobat/Reader will disallow these things based on the permission settings.
 Acrobat will require this password if you want to set/change permissions.

 The following code snippet shows you how to encrypt PDF files.